• Skip to primary navigation

 Transformer (see text)1

-This is Hartley oscillator circuit and it uses center tap coil for tuning and feedback where as other coil gives output.
+This is Hartley oscillator circuit uses center tap coil for tuning and feedback where as other coil gives output.

 Formulas: